Preparing for Your First Laser Appointment? Here’s What to Expect

 Laser hair treatment is a simple medical procedure that forces your unwanted hair to go away permanently.
 A laser tool concentrates a beam of light on your skin to heat and destroy your hair follicles, thus preventing or delaying hair from growing in that spot without damaging the surrounding skin.
 After your laser treatment, your hair should fall out over a period of several weeks.

-A series of several treatments is required to achieve the desired result of hair-free body parts, although maintenance may be needed in the future for upkeep.
-Best of all, the light and heat of the laser does not permanently affect your skin.
+A series of several treatments are required to achieve the desired result of hair-free body parts, although maintenance may be needed in the future for upkeep.
+Best of all, the light and heat of the laser do not permanently affect your skin.

 - Bikini Line

 - Upper lip

 Who Can Get Laser Hair Removal?